kariannestrand/IN4200/MA1/README.md

 The scores of each webpage are then calculated using the PageRank algorithm, which is parallelized using OpenMP.

-The program is structured into three
+The program contains six files: main.c -

 To compile the code, write the following in the command line: